ibm-cloud-docs/cephaas/host_create.md

 Create a host by using the UI, CLI, API or Terraform.
 {: shortdesc}

 Before creating a host, the NVME-oF initiator, which is required for mapping volume to a host, must be configured.
+See [Configuring NVMe-oF initiators](/docs/cephaas?topic=cephaas-about-volume-host-mappings#config-nvme-initiators).
 {: requirement}